Crown-Commercial-Service/DataSubmissionServiceAPI/README.md

 ## API Endpoints

-A [full list of the API endpoints](endpoints.md) is available in a separate document.
+A [full list of the API endpoints](https://app.swaggerhub.com/apis/Crown-Commercial/RMI/1.0.0#/info) is available in SwaggerHub.

 ## Onboarding suppliers and users